rancher-sandbox/cluster-api-provider-elemental/README.md

 This API is consumed by the `elemental-agent` and is meant for **Internal** use only.

+For more details on how to configure and expose the Elemental API, please read the related [document](./doc/ELEMENTAL_API_SETUP.md).

 ### Authentication & Authorization

 The Elemental API uses two different authorization header.